haberkern-lab/ethoVR/hardware-interface.md

 Illuminated the ball in infrared and used a high-speed camera (Grasshopper3 GS3-U3-23S6M, 2.3 MP, Teledyne FLIR, Wilsonville, OR, USA) to film the ball at a slightly higher frame rate than the intended frame rate of the VR system (the frame rate of the display).
 In our hands, a frame rate of 150 Hz worked well, but higher frame rates occasionally caused delays in the image processing and consequently in delayed VR updates.

 #### Treadmill ball
+For the ball we use polyurethane foam from general plastics' [LAST-A-FOAM FR 7100 series](https://www.generalplastics.com/products/fr-7100).
+This product series includes foams of different densities.
+The density of the foam affects the ball weight and inertia and as a consequence the fly's walking behaviour.
+We have primarily used  **FR-7120** (20 lbs/ft3) and  **FR-7110** (10 lbs/ft3).
+We use the higher density material for the smaller balls (6 mm) and the lower density material for larger balls (8-9 mm).

 Tracking with FicTrac requires the ball surface to be patterned such that there is a unique pattern for each orientation.
 We **painted high-contrast patterns on the ball** with black acrylic paint on a red base coat (Premiere Acrylic Colour, Laurel, NJ, USA).
 This coat of acrylic paint also helped to reduce noise from the ball during calcium imaging.

 #### Fictrac settings